WeBankBlockchain/Truora-Doc/docs/TrustOracle-Install/appendix.md

     -M        Listen port of MySQL, default 3306.
     -W        Listen port of WeBASE-Front, default 5002.
-    -B        Listen port of TrustOracle-Web, default 5020.
+    -B        Listen port of Trustoracle-Web, default 5020.
-    -S        Listen port of TrustOracle-Service, default 5021.
+    -S        Listen port of Trustoracle-Service, default 5021.

     -d        Install dependencies during deployment, default no.
     -g        Use guomi, default no.

     -i        Organization of docker images, default fiscoorg.
-    -t        Use [dev] tag for images of TrustOracle-Service and TrustOracle-Web.
+    -t        Use [dev] tag for images of Trustoracle-Service and Trustoracle-Web.
 Only for test, default off.
-    -p        Pull [dev] latest for images of TrustOracle-Service and TrustOracle-Web.
+    -p        Pull [dev] latest for images of Trustoracle-Service and Trustoracle-Web.
 Only works when option [-t] is on, default off.

     -h        Show help info.
 ```